7 Natural Ways to Boost Your Immune System

 - Itchy eyes

 Just as you work towards building up strength and muscles, the same persistence is required in building your immune system.
 Debilitating fatigue, itchy eyes, annoying cough and obnoxious headaches all mean one thing…allergy season is in full swing.
-The pollen is floating in the air, leaving that thick, yellow coating on our cars and worse, attacking our immune systems.
-Right now, more than ever, it is crucial that you focus on beefing up your immune system so that you can stop suffering through spring time and start enjoying all the beautiful and fresh aspects that this time of year brings.

 A strong immune system gives you the ability to fight off common colds, sinus infections, flu viruses and even allergy symptoms, such as post nasal drip, cough, sneezing and itchy eyes.
 However, just like building strong muscles, you have to really work to build up a strong immune system, too.